Scott Drew: Baylor

 In the 2007–08 season, Drew turned around his Bears to finish with a 21–9 regular-season record.
 They finished fourth in the Big 12 with a 9–7 record.
 The 21 overall wins and 9 conference wins were Baylor's best since joining the Big 12 in 1996; additionally.
 It was enough to make the NCAA tournament for only the fifth time in school history and the first time since 1988.
 At the end of the regular season, when Drew made an appearance on the sports show Pardon The Interruption (PTI), host Tony Kornheiser suggested on the air that Drew be voted "unanimous coach of the year."
 After the season, Drew signed a 10-year contract extension.

 Prior to the 2008–09 season, a Rivals.com writer called Drew the Big 12 "coach on the rise" due to Drew's success in recruiting talent to Baylor.
 The Big 12 coaches picked Drew's squad to finish fourth in the conference.

-In 2010, after finishing tied for second in the Big 12 with a squad picked to finish tenth in the preseason poll, Scott Drew was elected the Austin American Statesman's Coach of the Year.
+In 2010, after finishing tied for second in the Big 12 with a squad picked to finish tenth in the preseason poll, Drew was elected the Austin American Statesmans Coach of the Year.
 That year he went on to beat the Texas Longhorns three straight times.
 He went on in the same year to enjoy an NCAA Sweet 16 berth, making him and his father Homer Drew one of the few father and son coaches to accomplish such feat.
 The team then made it to the Elite 8 before losing to the national championship-winning Duke Blue Devils.
 It was the Bears' deepest tournament run since going to the Final Four in 1950; indeed, it was the first time since then that they had won a tournament game.

 In 2011, Drew led Baylor to an 18–13 overall record and a seventh-place finish in the Big 12.
 In the first round of the Big 12 tournament, Baylor lost to Oklahoma.
 Hours before the game, Baylor was informed that star player, Perry Jones III, would not be allowed to play for accepting impermissible benefits, a decision that was later reversed.
 The team did not participate in a postseason tournament.

 In 2011–12, the Bears started the season 17–0 and rose to third in the AP Poll and the coaches' poll—the highest weekly rankings in school history at that time.
 However, Baylor finished the regular season on an 8–6 run and finished in a tie for third in the Big 12.
 In the Big 12 tournament, they defeated No. 3-ranked Kansas in the semifinals, but lost to Missouri in the championship game.
 They received an at-large bid to the NCAA tournament, where they advanced to the Elite Eight before losing to Kentucky.
 The loss marked the second time in three seasons that the Bears' season ended at the hands of the eventual national champions.
 The 30 wins that season were a school record.